MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 ### Distribution groups

-You can use distribution groups only with email applications like Exchange Server to send email to collections of users.
-Distribution groups aren't security enabled, which means that you can't include them in discretionary access control lists (DACLs).
+You can use distribution groups only to send email to collections of users by using an email application like Exchange Server.
+Distribution groups aren't security enabled, so you can't include them in discretionary access control lists (DACLs).

 ### Security groups